-The best way to ensure your diesel stays free from diesel bug is to remove the place diesel bugs like to be – the water.
+The best way to ensure your diesel stays free from diesel bug is to remove the habitat diesel bugs thrives in– the water.
 Water is present in all fuel and by removing water from your diesel you remove their home and breeding ground.
-Without water diesel bug has nowhere to live.
+Without water, diesel bug has nowhere to live.

-Depending on how bad the infestation is it may be that a simple shot of broad spectrum biocide will do the job, initially; however, as diesel bug is becoming more problematic due to low sulphur and more water finding its way into fuel, you might want to consider a system for removing the water from fuel permanently.
+Depending on how bad the diesel bug infestation is, it may be that a simple shot of broad spectrum biocide will do the job, initially; however, as diesel bug is becoming more problematic due to low sulphur and more water finding its way into fuel, you might want to consider a system for removing the water from fuel permanently.
 If you think you have a serious infestation of diesel bug then you need to drain and clean your tank and fuel systems before refuelling.
 Once again as water is present in all fuel and a biocide cannot remove water you should seriously consider implementing a system to remove the water from your fuel as part of an overall maintenance strategy.

 Thank you!
 Your submission has been received!